30 Dec How To Create, Sell and Buy NFTs – The Beginners Guide

 So, where do you even start when it comes to this modern-day gold rush?

 Well, fret no more!
-We’ve developed a handy little guide that includes essential bits of information that all newcomers should know before rushing in.
+We’ve developed a handy little guide on HOW TO CREATE, SELL AND BUY NFTS that includes essential bits of information that all newcomers should know before rushing in.

 Next to Bitcoin, Ethereum is the most popular cryptocurrency currently in existence (most NFTs are bought and sold with it).
 The first step to acquiring Ethereum is to register a cryptocurrency exchange account.